-Welcome to Mundus Urbano – M.Sc. in International Cooperation in Urban Development based at the Faculty of Architecture, Darmstadt University of Technology.
+Welcome to Mundus Urbano – M.Sc. in International Cooperation in Urban Development based at the Faculty of Architecture, TU Darmstadt!

 Mundus Urbano (MU) is an interdisciplinary advanced Master of Science programme specialising in international cooperation and urban development.
 Jointly offered by four European institutions, the programme addresses the dynamic challenges faced throughout the world due to rapid urbanisation processes.
 MU provides innovative trans-disciplinary solutions, including physical, managerial, economic, social and legal elements simultaneously.
 Students are provided with the highest quality academic resources and teaching staff, and afforded with insight into current development planning theories and practices, instigating them to propose architecturally, socially, economically and ecologically sustainable urban development solutions.